Fight the Lien on Your Home

 This scenario happens all the time:

 A homeowner blames their contractor for the project’s problems and refuses payment.
 The contractor blames the homeowner for the mess.
-So, the contractor turns around and slaps a lawsuit against the house called a mechanic’s lien.
+So, the contractor turns around and files a legal claim against your home called a mechanic’s lien.

 If a mechanic’s lien is properly utilized, a contractor can force your home into foreclosure to get paid.